ArceLopera/PHPRefresher/docs/Func/phpCookie.md

 ```

 ### Delete a Cookie

+When you want to delete a cookie so a browser doesn’t send it back to the server.
+For example, you’re using cookies to track whether a user is logged in to your website, and a user logs out.

 To delete a cookie, use the setcookie() function with an expiration date in the past:

 ```php